GriffinDuck/Azure-Soc/README.md

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/v03nG2p.jpg)

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+This architecture represents the insecure state of the system prior to implementing security controls.
+It was completely exposed to the internet, with both Network Security Groups and built-in firewalls set to allow all traffic.
+Access control rules were created to allow unrestricted communication between network endpoints.
+In addition, all other resources were deployed with public endpoints visible to the internet, without using any Private Endpoints

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/GGQ5zhO.jpg)